emmiegit/wikidot-css-extractor/README.md

 # wikidot-css-extractor

-An ad hoc system to pull CSS from pages on the SCP Wiki (though it could be adapted to work on any site supported by Crom).
-It looks for both inline styling (e.g. `style="color: red;"`), CSS modules (i.e. `[[module CSS]]`), as well as any CSS classes referenced.
+An ad hoc system to pull style and component info from pages on the SCP Wiki.
+It uses the [Crom API](https://api.crom.avn.sh/) as its data source, causing this to be easily adapted by any wiki which is backed up by Crom.

+It looks for inline styling, CSS modules, included pages, and CSS classes.
 In the absence of proper Wikidot tools to understand what styling is used on a site, this can help fill that gap.

 **You can see the collected data here: https://ammongit.github.io/wikidot-css-extractor/**